sant-mell/videoGame-TC2005B.501/BUGS.md

 - - Upgrade Binding no abre a veces
   - Justice si lanzas al enemigo y tienes una vida no te mata
   - new descent keeps cards and lifes, even after u die
+  - we souldnt let enemies repeat on a single run

 ---